zuiko21/minimOS/hard/roñavid.md

 up to **4 bits per pixel**.
 The resulting **288x224** resolution is feasible on old-fasioned *PAL/NTSC TV* sets; however, it is best to standardise on **VGA output** using *line duplication*.
-Now the dot-clock is actually one half of the master frequency, **12.288 MHz**.
-But each VRAM address gives two pixels only (vs. eight) although at half the rate, thus the VRAM LSB comes from 1/4 of the master.
-Three of the counter outputs will form the *lower bits* of VRAM addresses (vs. two) including 1/8 & 1/16.
+Now the dot-clock is actually one half of the master frequency, however the *multiplexing* must be done at half of that, `Q1B` at **6.144 MHz**.
+But each VRAM address gives two pixels only (vs. eight) although at half the rate, thus the VRAM LSB comes from `Q1C` instead.
+*In order to simplify a **dual-mode circuit**, that LSB will go to `A14` on VRAM, but will be muxed with `A0` from the CPU bus, shifting the remaining CPU address lines to `A0...A13` on the VRAM*.

 The EPROM address bits remain fed from 1/32 and beyond, just like the bitmap version.
 Its contents, however, are different: **each scanline's addresses are sent twice** for